fcayci/stm32f4-bare-metal/README.md

 Bare metal STM32F4 examples to serve as starting points for projects.
 Educational purposes.

 Some of the STM32F4xx family based processor headers are added in the `include` folder to get register locations.
 CMSIS library is added for a general support.
 No extra HAL libraries is used except the selected projects described below.

-Common startup functions are moved to `include/startup_stm32f407vgtx.s` and `include/system_stm32f4xx.c` to include in all projects.
+Common startup functions are located in the `include/startup_stm32f407vgtx.s` and `include/system_stm32f4xx.c` files to be included in all projects.

 ## Installation